Nigel Roberts

-Nigel Roberts is a British computer scientist.
+Dr Nigel Roberts FRSA is a British computer scientist.

 Early life

 Roberts was born in Liverpool and grew up in Lancashire.

 Education

 Educated at Wigan and Prescot Grammar Schools, he received his first degree in Computer Science from Essex University.
-In 2008 he was awarded a First in law from the Open University and the College of Law (now known as the University of Law).
+In 2008 he was awarded a First in law from the Open University and the College of Law of England and Wales (which is now known as the University of Law).

 Computer Gaming

 Whilst still an undergraduate at Essex, Roberts was one of the group of students who conceived and developed the world's first multi-user computer game (MUD) along with Roy Trubshaw and Richard Bartle.

 Honours

-On 7 June 2022 it was announced that he would be awarded an honorary doctorate by the University of Essex.
+On 7 June 2022 it was announced that he would be awarded an honorary doctorate by the University of Essex in recognition of his work with ICANN and on the creation of multi-user computer gaming.
 The degree of Doctor of the University was conferred at the University's commencement ceremony on 18 July 2022.

 Career

 His first job was with Digital Equipment Corporation (DEC) as a software engineer, where (among other projects) he subsequently worked on the pioneering ALL-IN-1 email and office automation system.

-In 1996 he founded the Island Networks group of companies, including CHANNELISLES.NET, the registry operator of the .gg and .je top level domains for Guernsey and Jersey.
+In 1996 he founded the Island Networks group of companies, including CHANNELISLES.NET, the registry operator of the .GG and .JE top level domains for Guernsey and Jersey.
 Co-incidentally, in the early 2020s .GG became popular with esports players and gamers.

 In 2005 he became the first person in the UK to obtain damages in court in a lawsuit against a sender of unsolicited email.